Donadelnal/RQdeltaCT/README.md

 * present gene expression levels in linear form by using the 2^-(value) transformation,
 * calculate differences in gene expression levels between groups of samples (or technical replicates of a single sample).

-The 'RQdeltaCT' package offers functions that encompass all of these steps, together with:
+The `RQdeltaCT` package offers functions that encompass all of these steps, together with:
 * importing qPCR datasets,
 * performing multi-step quality control of data,
 * enabling numerous data visualisations,